microsoft/language-server-protocol/protocol.md

  */
 export interface WorkspaceClientCapabilites {
 	/**
-	 * The client supports applying batch edits
+	 * The client supports applying batch edits to the workspace by supporting
-	 * to the workspace.
+	 * the request 'workspace/applyEdit'
 	 */
 	applyEdit?: boolean;